Topic 3.1: Variables & Assignments | AP CSP Big Idea 3 | APCSExamPrep.com

 For teachers

-The Superpack includes an editable slide deck for Topic 3.1 with animated variable traces, a pseudocode reference sheet, Python code-along activities, and a unit test.
+The Superpack includes an editable Topic 3.1 slide deck with animated variable-table traces, an assignment and self-update problem bank, a print-ready swapping worksheet, and a unit quiz.
 View what's included →

 Get in Touch